gomyar/turtlegui/README.md

 </div>
 ```
 ### *gui-item*
-_Required by gui-list_ The local variable which represents the item in the list, for each item
+_Required by gui-list._ The local variable which represents the item in the list, for each item

 ### *gui-ordering*
-_Optional part of gui-list_ Specify the field name used to order the list
+_Optionally used with gui-list._ Specify the field name used to order the list
 ```html
 <div gui-list="data.siblings" gui-item="sibling" gui-ordering="name">
     <div gui-text="sibling.name"></div>